Interview by Agata Kik

 IC: The viewer, or ‘perceiver’, is also part of the artwork, considering that he/she is an interpreter and even transfers some energy to it.
 We understand the piece itself is born from those who create it, but once it’s out there, the world completes it through these interpretations.
 So, for the piece to be whole, it must be placed somewhere in the world and perceived.
-This often involves some wear and tear, because of the way our work is made known to others, but we understand this is also a part of the art.
+This often involves some wear and tear because of the way our work is made known to others, but we understand this is also a part of the art.

 CM: We understand our works as a kind of collective instrument.
-Also during our composition process, we start from improvisation sessions where we have to be in a certain state of mind, a certain kind of active presence that we also invite the people to have at our concerts or installations.
+Also, during our composition process, we start with improvisation sessions where we have to be in a certain state of mind, a certain kind of active presence that we also invite the people to have at our concerts or installations.
 We hear not only with our ears but with our whole body, with our skin, and also with our eyes and ultimately with our mind.
-The goal is to perceive the music as a density that one has to experience by oneself.
+The goal is to perceive music as a density that one has to experience by oneself.
 In order to enter there, you have to give yourself to the act of listening and letting the music drive you for a while in another state of being.

 IC: We were thinking about where to go after having worked with the mountains and coal.
-In some ways, Coco is very fluid, just like water, and we thought that perhaps water was a good element to work with, after having done it with more forceful and heavy materials.
+In some ways, Coco is very fluid, just like water, and we thought that perhaps water was a good element to work with after having done it with more forceful and heavy materials.

 So we were looking for some material that had to do with water and its transformation, and salt came about.
 We learnt that a lot of the salt we use is a by-product of this water transformation.
-Usually, in order to decide where to to work, we use our intuition as if it were a compass.
+Usually, in order to decide where to work, we use our intuition as if it were a compass.
 After visiting some active salt mines in Spain, we arrived at the impressive salt valley of Añana.
 It was then clear for us that our piece on the topic of water transformation had to be there.

 What were the technical challenges of installing the piece?

 IC: From the start, we wanted many sound sources for the piece, as if it were a choir of speakers.
 The salt valley of Añana is really big, and although we knew that we could not cover the whole place, we wanted the installation area to be quite large.
-This was a challenge that in the end, and as always, we had to limit based on our budget.
+This was a challenge that, in the end, and as always, we had to limit based on our budget.
 Aside from that, getting electricity to such distant points was also very difficult.
 Many times we’ve used generators, but the noise they create often becomes another problem.

 At the end of the day, whenever one makes an outdoor piece, one finds an array of issues that have to be foreseen and managed during the production phase to the best of one’s abilities, but then there are always some details here and there that make the coming together of the installation difficult.
 The truth is that the price we have to pay for doing these works in ‘places of power’ is very high.